DaoCloud/DaoCloud-docs/docs/en/docs/skoala/trad-ms/hosted/plugins/plugin-center.md

 # Plug-in center

 The plug-in Center provides two plug-ins, Sentinel governance and Mesh governance, and supports visual configuration through the user interface.
-After the plug-in is installed, the micro-service governance capability can be expanded to meet service requirements in different cases.
+After the plug-in is installed, the microservice governance capability can be expanded to meet service requirements in different cases.

 !!! info